tinkeros/TinkerOS/README.md

 - Any bug fixes are welcome.
 - Possibly new device driver support for modern storage and/or networking.

-### The main features are:
+### Semi-complete list changes from Terry's last TempleOS release:
 - Documentation similar to templeos.holyc.xyz, but functions are linkable and content which normally can only be accessed within TempleOS is now available on the web (see <a href="https://tinkeros.github.io/WbGit/Doc/HelpIndex.html#l93">here.</a>)
 - VBE2 video mode support, provides 2x 4:3 (640x480 or 800x600) and 2x wide screen resolutions (640x340 or 1280x512)
-- Slipstreamed TempleOS supplemental discs as well as some 3rd party software.
 - Modified installer to make it easy to install with different resolutions and easy to optionally copy additional software to your installation.
 - SSE support is enabled on the CPU (for now only used by some 3rd party apps)
 - If you have more than 1 core a second core is used to help render providing a faster system (since normally everything by default happens on core 1).
 This is particularly useful when running it on slow Intel Atom chips or under QEMU on other architectures.